martinhunter/books/notes/pro-git2.md

 $ git stash --patch  # prompt you interactively which of the changes you would like to stash and which you would like to keep in your working directory.

-$ git stash branch <new branchname>  # creates a new branch for you with your selected branch name, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully
+$ git stash branch &lt;new branchname>  # creates a new branch for you with your selected branch name, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully

 $ git clean -n -d  # use -n instead of -f to see what will be removed all the untracked files in your working directory first
 $ git clean -f -d  # removes any files and also any subdirectories that become empty as a result